sanchitmonga22/AllInVault/README.md

 - **Episode Analysis**: Distinguishes between full episodes and shorts
 - **Speaker Identification**: Uses heuristics and optional LLM integration to identify speakers

+## Flexible Pipeline Architecture

+AllInVault features a flexible, stage-based pipeline architecture that provides granular control over the podcast processing workflow:

+- **Modular Stages**: Each processing step is encapsulated in a separate stage
+- **Flexible Execution**: Run the entire pipeline or specific stages
+- **Episode Targeting**: Process all episodes or target specific episodes by ID
+- **Stage Dependencies**: Automatic handling of stage dependencies
+- **Configurable Parameters**: Each stage accepts specific configuration options
+- **Consistent Interface**: Unified command-line interface for all operations

+The pipeline consists of these sequential stages:

+1. **Fetch Metadata**: Retrieve episode information from YouTube API
+2. **Analyze Episodes**: Identify full episodes vs shorts based on duration
+3. **Download Audio**: Download audio files for episodes
+4. **Transcribe Audio**: Generate transcriptions using Deepgram
+5. **Identify Speakers**: Map speakers in transcripts to actual names

+See [architecture.md](architecture.md) for detailed documentation of the system design.

 ## Installation

 1. Clone this repository: